Jahkoy Palmer

 Jahkoy Palmer (born March 23, 1994) (known as Jahkoy or JAHKOY) is a Canadian R&B singer and rapper.
 He has released several projects, including the mixtape Forward Thinking, and the singles "Still in Love", "Hold Your Hand", and "Odd Future".
 His most recent single, "Odd Future," premiered on Zane Lowe's Beats 1 radio show in January 2016 and was played by Drake on OVO Sound Radio.

 Early life

-Palmer was born in Toronto, Ontario, Canada.
+Palmer was born in Toronto, Ontario, Canada, to a Jamaican mother and an Ethiopian father.
 Growing up, he lived in both the Lawrence Heights and Jane and Finch neighborhoods in Toronto.
 To keep him out of trouble, his parents transferred him to Our Lady of the Assumption Catholic school.
 As young as age 11, he began writing poetry and turning those poems into raps.
 He began recording and rapping under the name Raheem by age 14.
 Palmer counts Pharrell and Andre 3000 among his early influences.

 Career

 Under the alias Raheem, Palmer performed at numerous events throughout Toronto, including the Manifesto Arts Festival and the 106 and York Urban Arts Festival, before he turned 16.
 By age 19, he decided to return to his birth name, Jahkoy, for his music career.
 He released his first mixtape under the name JAHKOY in December 2013.
 The album, Forward Thinking, introduced what Jahkoy refers to as a "bipolar" sound, and also marked a shift from predominantly rapping to predominantly singing.